THE GREAT HIMALAYAN ULTRA

 Detailed Event Schedule

-- Tue 23rd-thurs 25th July – Mandatory Reporting for Racers for Acclimatization
+- 10 days before Race Start – Mandatory Reporting for Racers for Acclimatization

-- Mon 29th July – Mandatory Reporting for all Crew for Acclimatization
+- 5 days before Race Start – Mandatory Reporting for all Crew for Acclimatization

 Watch the film of the 1st Edition conducted in early sept 2018